Consumer Financial Protection Bureau (CFPB). AFSA seeks the following reforms:

 - Subject the CFPB to the annual appropriations process – removing its autonomous funding mechanism – to enhance congressional oversight of its budget;

-- Place the CFPB under a bipartisan commission with state regulatory representation;
+- Place the CFPB under a bipartisan commission including state-level experience overseeing consumer credit;

 - Subject all new regulations to commission approval;

 - Impose stronger checks on CFPB regulations to avoid adverse impacts on the financial system, institutions and consumers;